linode/docs/docs/guides/applications/big-data/jupyter-docker-workflows/index.md

     data.to_csv("outputs/Motorized-Foot-Scooter-Trips-2021.csv", index=False)
     ```

-8. Next, make a connection from the container to the local database:
+1. Make a connection from the container to the local database:

     ```command{title="JupyterLab UI computation.ipynb Notebook"}
     # import neccessary libraries